HomeDirectoriesLocal SEO Ranking Factors 2026 — What Are They for Business Directories?

 • Service area definitions for businesses that travel to customers

-Citation Volume and Distribution
+Citation volume and distribution

 Distribution matters as much as volume.
 You want citations spread across different types of platforms: general directories, industry-specific directories, local chambers of commerce, news sites, and government databases.
-This diversity signals authenticity to search algorithms.
+This variety signals authenticity to search algorithms.

-Think about it like this: if someone claimed to be a renowned chef but only ever got mentioned in one type of publication, you’d be suspicious, right?
+Think about it like this: if someone claimed to be a great chef but only ever got mentioned in one type of publication, you’d be suspicious, right?
 Search engines think the same way about businesses.
 A natural citation profile includes mentions across various platform types.

 Directory TypePriority LevelExpected ImpactMaintenance Frequency